Are you planning your Budva trip and wondering about the best things to do in Budva in one day (or two)? Then this post is perfect for you.

 BUDVA TRAVEL TIPS FOR YOUR ITINERARY

-The weather is mild – I was unlucky and had two rainy days (out of the three I stayed there) – but normally, May or June is great for visiting, as well as September.
+I was unlucky and had two rainy days (out of the three days I stayed there) – but normally, May or June is great for visiting as is September.

-So, one or two days in Budva should be enough.
-However, Budva also makes a good base from which to get around and visit nearby places, like Kotor, Perast, or Lake Skadar and so it is a must for any Montenegro itinerary.
+However, Budva also makes a good base to get around and visit nearby places, like Kotor, Perast, or Lake Skadar, so it is a must for any Montenegro itinerary.

-WHAT TO DO IN BUDVA IN 1 DAY
+THINGS TO DO IN BUDVA IN A DAY OR TWO

-So, let´s get started with the best places to visit and the top things to experience in Budva.
+So, let´s get started with the best places to visit and the top things to see in Budva.

 Stroll Stari Grad – Old Town

-The Old Town is surrounded by medieval walls, with a fortress, towers, and gates.
-Over the centuries, it has been damaged several times – the most severe damage happened in an earthquake in 1667, but there was another bad one in 1979 that destroyed parts of the old town.
+The Old Town of Budva is surrounded by medieval walls, with a fortress, towers, and gates.
+Over the centuries, it has been damaged a couple of times.
+The most severe damage happened in an earthquake in 1667, but another bad one in 1979 destroyed parts of the old town.

-The old town is a lovely representation of an old, European town – cute and charming, but surely not as impressive as Dubrovnik.
+The old town is a lovely representation of an old, European town – cute and charming.
+However, it surely is not as impressive as Dubrovnik.

-There are narrow cobblestone streets, lovely houses, and many shops, restaurants, piazzas, and small squares that also house many landmarks of Budva, including the Church of Santa Maria in Punta, and the Catholic Cathedral Sveti Ivan.
+There are narrow cobblestone streets, lovely houses, and many shops, restaurants, and piazzas that also house many landmarks of Budva, including the Church of Santa Maria in Punta and the Catholic Cathedral Sveti Ivan.

 Visit Citadela Budva